 You bet!
 After you set up the first number, select the “Add Phone” button below your mobile phone number on the text banking page and simply complete the process.

 It’s a piece of cake!
-Simply deactivate your mobile phone from within the text banking page by clicking “Delete” next to your phone number.
+Simply log into online banking and navigate to text banking.
+From there, you can deactivate your mobile phone from within the text banking page by clicking “Delete” next to your phone number.
 From there, register a new mobile phone number for text banking.

 You sure can!
 Easily transfer funds to and from any account enabled for text banking.
 Simply follow this format when texting: Trans <from acct nickname> <to acct nickname> <amount to transfer XX.XX>